hortonworks/dlm_app/README.md

 ```
 9. Deploy dataplane as usual using `./dpdeploy.sh`

+## Upgrading
+Follow these steps in-order:
+1. Ensure that new versions of all containers have been loaded into docker.
+2. Switch to new `install` directory.
+3. Invoke `./dpdeploy.sh upgrade`.

 ## Known Issues

 * When trying with Centos 7, SE Linux needs to be disabled for now.
 This is a workaround to a bug that causes external volume mounts to fail.
 We will try and resolve this issue going forward.